netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

 ### Step 2: Create a headless service “`coffee-headless`” for the "`coffee`" microservice pods

-Since we have modified coffee service to point to Citrix ADC MPX, we need to create one more service that represents coffee microservice deployment. <Please add it here.>
+Since we have modified coffee service to point to Citrix ADC MPX, we need to create one more service that represents coffee microservice deployment.

 ### Step 3: Create an ingress resource with rules for “`coffee-headless`” service having the "`ingress.citrix.com/frontend-ip`" annotation